tinashe13/Rover/README.md

 To develop the solution, you will need the following software:

 .NET 6.0 or later
-A text editor or integrated development environment (IDE), such as Visual Studio Code or Visual Studio
+A text editor or integrated development environment (IDE), such as Visual Studio Code or Visual Studio 2022 or higher

 # Getting Started
 To run the program, follow these steps: